 Tip 6: Always Make Sure that the Kitten is Old Enough

 Backyard breeders want to make money from their cats, so there is a high chance that they will try to sell the kittens earlier than they are ready to leave their mothers.
-If the ad says that the kitten is 8 weeks old, then do your research and make sure you know what an 8-week-old kitten looks like to avoid being scammed.
+If the ad says that the kitten is 8 weeks old, it's not a good thing.
+Kittens learn super important socialization skills from their mother and siblings from 8-12 weeks.
+No kitten should go home before 12 weeks, or you can end up having severe behavioral problems like biting.

 3. Mix-Breed Ragdolls

-Even if the kittens look like Ragdolls, when you buy them on Craigslist, you have absolutely no guarantee that they will grow up to be actual Ragdoll cats.
-It should come as no surprise if your cat turns out looks Ragdoll-like instead of having all the breed characteristics.
+Even if the kittens look like Ragdolls, when you buy them on Craigslist, you have absolutely no guarantee that they will grow up to look like actual Ragdoll cats.
+It should come as no surprise if your cat turns out to look Ragdoll-like instead of having all the breed characteristics.

 Even if this is not a problem for you, there is still the issue of the price.
 Buying a mix-breed at full price means getting ripped off.
 If the ad actually mentions that the cat is a mix-breed Ragdoll and the price is significantly lower, then it might actually be a good deal.